 They focus on different aspects of the game and shots in each session.
 So this one was about consistency, depth and doubles.

 With N having county training, he had to miss the team match.
-Of course it turned out to be the one match that his team won convincingly 5-1, with some very good results.
+Of course it turned out to be the one match that his team won convincingly 5-1.
+Including getting some very good results.
 It’s a shame that there was a clash because N could do with having a couple of wins under his belt.
 But he said it was definitely worth missing because he would gain more from doing the training session.
 He also said it was good because it meant all of the team have now won at least one match since they started playing.
 It’s always a good boost to their confidence.

 N’s already looking forward to the next training session in June.
 He’s also looking forward even further to the county tennis festival in August.
-Two years ago we didn’t know about it, but children who have done the county training are expected to take part.
+Two years ago we didn’t know about it.
+But children who have done the county training are expected to take part.
 I have that week off work, so hopefully he’ll be able to get an entry.

 Roll on more tennis over the summer.